๐Ÿ’ตInvestment Details

 7. Is this compound interest calculator useful for loans and credit cards?

-You can use the calculator to understand how fast debt might grow at a certain rate, but for loans with fixed monthly payments you’ll get better detail from a dedicated loan or EMI tool.
-For that, you can try our auto loan calculator and related loan tools on the site.
+You can use the calculator to understand how fast debt might grow at a certain rate, but for loans with fixed monthly payments you'll get better detail from a dedicated loan or EMI tool.
+Try our auto loan calculator and related loan tools on the site.

 8. Why is my future value so much higher when I increase the time period?